EmilioHulbert/B00kOfProblems/Tech.md

 ⚠️ Warning:
 This will erase all login history, which might be useful for disk cleanup, but you’ll also lose audit trails.
+##Do some tar encrption and decryption
+tar cvf - files/ | gpg --symmetric --batch --passphrase "somepassword" --pinentry-mode loopback -o file.tar.gpg To decrypt
+To decrypt and extract it in one step:

+gpg --batch --yes --passphrase "somepass" --pinentry-mode loopback -d file.tar.gpg | tar xvf -

+Explanation:

+-d = decrypt to stdout

+--batch --yes --passphrase = provide passphrase non-interactively

+pipe into tar xvf - to extract

+If you just want to decrypt back into a tar file (without extracting immediately):

+gpg --batch --yes --passphrase "somepass" --pinentry-mode loopback -o file.tar -d file.tar.gpg

+Then you can extract with:

+tar xvf file.tar